PECE-project/drupal-pece/README.md

 gulp site-install
 ```

+> If the user running the Gulp task differs from the user used by the server, you will need to redo step 4 in orther to make sure the server detains proper permission to manage files.

 #### 6. (Optional) Adding demo content

 PECE comes with a script to add some testing content.
 To execute it, run: